thatjuancodes/worshiplead/docs/SUPABASE_SETUP.md

     )
   );

+-- Songs policies (organization-based access)
+CREATE POLICY "Users can view songs in their organization" ON songs FOR SELECT USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can create songs in their organization" ON songs FOR INSERT WITH CHECK (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can update songs in their organization" ON songs FOR UPDATE USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

+CREATE POLICY "Users can delete songs in their organization" ON songs FOR DELETE USING (
+    organization_id IN (
+      SELECT organization_id FROM organization_memberships
+      WHERE user_id = auth.uid() AND status = 'active'
+    )
+  );

 -- Note: These RLS policies are permissive for development -- For production, consider making them more restrictive:
 -- - SELECT policies: Only show data the user should see